ProactiveBench: Benchmarking Proactiveness in Multimodal Large Language Models: Extended results

 \section{Extended results}

 As most results could not fit within nine pages, the main paper summarizes key findings with plots.
-This section reports all tables associated with the main paper's plots and the extended version of each plot, not limited to six models. \Cref{tab:reference} reports MLLMs oracle performance on \bench{}. \Cref{fig:dist_zero_shot_full} shows the action distribution for all models, further highlighting that some overweight proactive suggestions over the abstain option. \internvl{} 78B stands out, showing the lowest rate of proactive suggestions (4\%), despite being one of the best open-weight MLLMs. \Cref{fig:dist_random_full} reports MLLM's action distribution when proactive suggestions are replaced with random ones.
-Similarly, \cref{tab:hint} and \cref{fig:dist_hint_full} describe MLLM's results and action distribution on all models when the prompt hints at proactive suggestions.
-Finally, \cref{tab:free_form_full,tab:free_form_hint} show MLLM's open-ended generation results on \bench{}, and \cref{tab:mcqa_agg} reports MCQA \textit{agg} for comparison.
+This section reports all tables associated with the main paper's plots and the extended version of each plot, not limited to six models. \Cref{tab:reference} reports MLLMs oracle performance on \bench{}. \Cref{fig:dist_zero_shot_full} shows the action distribution for all models, further highlighting that some overweight proactive suggestions over the abstain option. \internvl{} 78B stands out, showing the lowest rate of proactive suggestions ($4$\%), despite being one of the best open-weight MLLMs. \Cref{fig:dist_random_full} reports MLLM's action distribution when proactive suggestions are replaced with random ones.
+Similarly, \cref{tab:hint} and \cref{fig:dist_hint_full} describe MLLM's results and action distribution on all models when the prompt hints at proactive suggestions. \Cref{tab:free_form_full,tab:free_form_hint} integrate the MLLMs' open-ended generation results, with and without hint conditioning, with the \textit{agg} metric, which aggregates correct answers and valid proactive suggestions into a single score.
+Finally, \cref{tab:free_form_multi_turn} shows MLLMs' multi-turn OEG results by mapping inapplicable suggestions to valid ones.

-\paragraph{Computational details.} We conducted most experiments using a single A100 Nvidia GPU, 32GB of RAM, and 8 CPU cores, lasting about 1 hour, depending on the dataset.
-When conditioning on conversation histories and few-shot samples, we used two A100 GPUs to reduce the memory footprint of the models' parameters, with experiments lasting about 2 hours on average and at most 8 hours, depending on the dataset and model.
-Furthermore, to avoid out-of-memory issues for \phimultimodal{} with ICL examples, we reduced the ROD image sizes of the few shots from 3024$\times$3024 to 512$\times$512, and the sequence length of MVP-N to 2 when using 3 shots.
-Finally, we resized all samples' short edge to 224px when conditioning on conversational histories to avoid out-of-memory issues with long sequences.
+\paragraph{Computational details.} We conducted most experiments using a single A100 Nvidia GPU, $32$GB of RAM, and $8$ CPU cores, lasting about $1$ hour, depending on the dataset.
+When conditioning on conversation histories and few-shot samples, we used two A100 GPUs to reduce the memory footprint of the models' parameters, with experiments lasting about $2$ hours on average and at most $8$ hours, depending on the dataset and model.
+Furthermore, to avoid out-of-memory issues for \phimultimodal{} with ICL examples, we reduced the ROD image sizes of the few shots from $3024\times3024$ to $512\times512$, and the sequence length of MVP-N to $2$ when using $3$ shots.
+Finally, we resized all samples' short edge to $224$px when conditioning on conversational histories to avoid out-of-memory issues with long sequences.